laitalaj/dwarfitect/documentation/instructions.md

 ## 2. Making the magic happen
-Now that you have an input file resting in the folder of the dwarfitect binary, dwarfimain.exe (or just dwarfimain in unix), you are ready to generate a layout from it.
+Now that you have an input file resting in the folder of the dwarfitect binary, dwarfimain.exe (or just dwarfimain in Unix systems), you are ready to generate a layout from it.
 Start up dwarfimain, and get to it!

 ### Specifying input file